datahub-project/datahub/docs/api/tutorials/deprecation.md

 ### Goal Of This Guide

-This guide will show you how to read or update deprecation status of a dataset `fct_users_created`.
+This guide will show you how to read or update deprecation status of a dataset.

 ## Prerequisites